weitwapp/libweitwapp-core/README.md

 # libweitwapp
-A library for µc as a result of self-learning
+A library for µc as a result of self-learning.
+Yes, I know some things are to much.

 # License